-For business owners and operators, profit and loss (P&L) statements provide critical information for assessing financial health and profitability.
-This indispensable tool allows you to see how well you’re doing over a specific time period, while also offering insights into how you can improve operations.
+For business owners and operators, profit and loss (P&L) statements are important for assessing financial health and profitability.
+This financial report lets you see how well you’re doing over a specific time period, while also offering insights into how you can improve.

-Since P&L statements reflect profitability, they are sometimes referred to as income statements — which are often required when applying for a small business loan or filing taxes.
-The reports also offer data-driven insights that can help you develop long-term strategies for boosting profitability and better understanding your business’s success on a regular basis.
-Keep reading to learn more about how to master tracking your business’s finances, and download a profit and loss statement example template.
+Profit and loss statements are also sometimes referred to as income statements — and are often required when applying for a small business loan or filing taxes.
+A monthly P&L can give insight that can help you develop strategies for boosting your profitability.
+Download a P&L statement example template and keep reading to learn how to use it to analyze your business’s finances.

-A P&L statement (or simply P&L) measures two things: costs and revenues.
-By generating a report manually or using specialized software, business owners can see at a glance where their business is thriving and where there’s room to be more efficient over a specific time period.
-While popular accounting software like Quickbooks or Freshbooks can create P&L statements for you, manual spreadsheets and good bookkeeping can provide the same insights.
+A P&L statement measures two things: costs and revenues.
+You can create a P&L statement yourself or by using specialized software, to see at a glance where your business is thriving and where there might be room to be more efficient.

-Why do you need a profit & loss (P&L) statement?
+Why you need a profit and loss statement

-Some P&Ls are more complex than others, but all show where your business is making money — and where that money is going.
+Some P&L statements are more complex than others, but for small businesses, a P&L will show where your business is making money — and where that money is going.
 The most common sections of P&L statements are:

 Sales breakdown: The sales breakdown shows your profits across several different categories.
-For example, a restaurant owner may divide revenue by food, wine, beer, liquor, non-alcoholic beverages, or other.
-This section is easily adaptable to different businesses, too.
-A good rule of thumb is to take each category of goods or services sold and give them each a different line, from merchandise to grocery, so you have a better understanding of what’s selling well.
+For example, a restaurant owner can look at revenue for food, wine, beer, liquor, and non-alcoholic beverages.
+A small business P&L broken down by category will help you get a better understanding of what’s selling well.

-Cost of goods sold (COGS): Sometimes referred to as direct costs, the cost of goods sold (COGS) shows any direct expenses you incur to create the goods or products sold.
-This includes all of the ingredients of your celebrated truffle risotto, or the amount you paid the vendor for the local hot sauce you sell.
-Using inventory tracking systems can help you easily determine this cost, as can following consistent recipes and knowing the cost of each dish or item you sell.
-Like the sales breakdown, the COGS is divided into different categories for better analysis.
+Cost of goods sold (COGS): Also known as direct costs, this is the sum of what it costs you to create the goods or products you sell.
+Using inventory tracking systems can help you easily determine this cost.
+Like the sales breakdown, the COGS is divided into different categories for easier analysis.

-Labor costs: While some P&Ls include labor costs in the COGS section, separating direct labor costs into their own section will help you calculate the prime cost — thus optimizing your staffing and daily operations.
+Labor costs: While some P&Ls include labor costs in the COGS section, separating direct labor costs into their own section will help you optimize your daily operations.
 Labor costs include salaries and wages, benefits, and payroll taxes.

-Prime cost: The prime cost calculates the total direct cost of a product sold by combining the labor costs and COGS.
-This figure can help small business owners adjust staffing as needed, especially if the labor costs are higher than they should be based on sales.
+Prime cost: The prime cost calculates the total direct cost of a product sold by combining labor costs and COGS.
+This figure can help small business owners adjust staffing as needed, especially if the labor costs are higher than they should be in relation to sales.

 Rent/mortgage, utilities, insurance, property taxes